 - 2 tsp/4g fresh oregano leaves

 - 3 tbsp/45ml olive oil Il Fiorello’s Pendolino

 - ½ tsp/2g salt

 - Sliced cherry tomatoes

 - Il Fiorello lime co-milled olive oil or a pungent olive oil and a squeeze of fresh lime juice

 - Combine all ingredients in a bowl.
-In batches (as necessary), puree in a blender on high until smooth.
+In batches (as necessary), puree in a blender or food processor on high until smooth.